Over $200Million Collected For Our Clients and Their Families

 - Lost wages and earning capacity

 - Pain and suffering

 The claim process for a trucking accident can be complicated and frustrating.
 Because many truck drivers are employees or contractors of a larger entity, you may be dealing with multiple parties while determining liability and obtaining compensation for damages.
 In addition, sometimes there are questions regarding who is at fault for the accident or the degree of fault that should be assigned to each driver involved.

-An attorney who specializes in motor vehicle accidents and specifically trucking accidents in Phoenix can serve as a liaison between you and all involved parties, helping you make sure that the responsible entity is properly identified quickly and efficiently and that fault is assigned appropriately.
+An attorney who specializes in motor vehicle accidents and specifically commercial truck accidents in Phoenix and Tucson, AZ, can serve as a liaison between you and all involved parties, helping you make sure that the responsible entity is properly identified quickly and efficiently and that fault is assigned appropriately.

 What Are the Most Frequent Causes of a Trucking Accident?

 The reason that trucking accidents are not the same as the run-of-the-mill car accident is because there are certain factors that typically lead to these collisions.
 Unfortunately for the victims, these factors can be easily prevented if the trucker and the trucking company simply act reasonably and appropriately.